mpavithr/ec601proj2/README.md

 #### Results: The program successfully searches for tweets that contain the specified hashtag and prints the text of each tweet to the console.

 ## Phase 1 a: Google NLP APIs

+### Test Program 1: Analyzing the sentiment of text strings

+The objective is to analyze the sentiment of text strings.
+After authentication and initializng Google NLP Client, I used a text to analyze the sentiment.

+#### Results: The program sucessfully prints out scores for sentiments.

+### Test Program 2: Analyzing the sentiment of text on page

+The objective is to analyze the sentiment of text on pages.
+After authentication and initializng Google NLP Client, I used a text to analyze the sentiment of a random news page.

+#### Results: The program sucessfully prints out scores for sentiments.